reilem/effects/README.md

 Ledit can be setup with `opam install ledit`, and then used with either `ledit ocaml` or `ledit eff`.

-Note: The OCaml multicore compiler may not work well
+Note: The OCaml multicore compiler may not work well together with ledit.